Fifteen Questions from the Memphis Chapter of the American Institute of Architecture

 Do you have an alumni group?

 We have an informal group.
-We have talked with the alumni office about setting it
+We are in the process of working with the alumni office

 Are there any set calendars for the coming year?